Dual Diagnosis Rehab Treatment Centers – Vital To Successful Outcomes

 Since many substance abusers with mental illnesses or personality disorders turn to drugs or alcohol as a form of self-medication, case managers need to be aware of the importance of taking medications as prescribed to their clients in treatment.

-These medications are necessary for managing the mental health disorders so they can remain free from drugs or alcohol that might otherwise be used as a coping tool.
+These medications are necessary for managing mental health disorders to remain free from drugs or alcohol that might otherwise be a coping tool.